muldjord/occurity/docs/JOBS.md

 # The Job Runner dialog
-In order to maintain and update Occurity an integrated Job Runner has been implemented.
+In order to maintain and update Occurity files (videos, charts, optotypes and so on) an integrated Job Runner has been implemented.
 It is a powerful tool that can help perform any number of defined tasks.

 All available jobs are located in the [jobs folder](CONFIGINI.md#folders).
 The default jobs folder is `./jobs`.
+If a USB pen with a FAT32 partition named `USBPEN` is inserted which includes job files located at `%USBPATH%/occurity/jobs` those jobs will always take priority over the jobs found at the configured jobs folder through, so keep that in mind.

-To create a new job, create a new `.job` file in this folder.
-The available commands are documented below.
+To create a new job create a new `.job` file in the jobs folder.
+Use the available commands as documented below.

-One way to use these jobs is with a USB pen for updating necessary files.
-Format a USB pen with a FAT32 partition and make sure `USBPEN` is part of the partition label (Occurity looks for this when starting the jobrunner).
-Any job that uses the `%USBPATH%` variable will look for this and can then be used to update videos or charts using the commands as documented below.

 ## Command format
 A single line of the scripting language is made up of the command type, followed by a `:`, followed by the required arguments.
 If more arguments are allowed / required they are separated by `;`.